 If you experience sudden hearing loss, or suffer from Meniere’s disease, your ENT doctor may suggest treatment with an intratympanic injection of dexamethasone (i.e. a dexamethasone solution injected into the middle ear space through the eardrum).
 The procedure is relatively safe and painless, performed without general anesthesia as an office procedure.
 Even if the doctor calls it dexamethasone, the actual drug typically used is dexamethasone-phosphate (DexP), a water-soluble form of the drug.
 If the solution in the syringe is a clear solution, not cloudy, it is dexamethasone-phosphate.
 Intratympanically-applied DexP is very widely used and has become the most common procedure for local delivery of drug to the inner ear.
 It can be regarded as the “mainstay” of the local inner ear drug delivery field.

-The problem is that dexamethasone-phosphate has pharmacokinetic properties that make it almost useless for the therapy of some disorders of the inner ear.
+The problem is that dexamethasone-phosphate has pharmacokinetic properties that make it almost useless for the therapy of some inner ear disorders.

 It is applied to the middle ear as a solution (typically 4 mg/mL, sometimes 24 mg/mL).
 Most of the drug quickly leaks from the middle ear to the vascular system.
 The half-time of loss of DexP from the middle ear of guinea pigs is 28 min and the rate is likely faster in humans due to loss through the Eustachian tube by swallowing and loss to the vasculature through the aerated mastoid spaces with large surface area.
 Other drugs are lost more rapidly from the middle ear of humans than in guinea pigs (McLean et al, 2021)

-The phosphate group on the molecule that makes it more water-soluble makes it pass through biological barriers more slowly.
-Because of its polar properties, DexP passes only slowly from the middle ear into perilymph through the round window membrane.
-The permeability of Dex-P through the round window membrane was measured to be over 4x lower than the native, non-phosphate form of dexamethasone (Dex).
+The polar phosphate group on the molecule that makes it more water-soluble restricts its passage through the lipid membranes of biological barriers.
+DexP therefore passes only slowly from the middle ear into perilymph through the round window membrane.
+The permeability of Dex-P through the round window membrane was measured to be over 4x lower than the native, non-phosphate form of dexamethasone (Dex) (Salt et al., 2018).